 The Trek Travel Guide Hiring is a unique multi-step process designed to enable us to offer Guide Contracts to the very best candidates.
 It is made up of the following steps:

-We will select the strongest candidates for a Skype video interview to be scheduled as applications are processed.
+As our Guide needs arise, we will select the strongest candidates for a Skype video interview to be scheduled as applications are processed.
 If you are chosen for an interview, we will contact you to set up a convenient time.
 These interviews will last approximately 30 minutes.
 There is a possibility that if selected for a Skype interview, we may ask you to do a second one.

 Please note: All interviews will be done over Skype video.
 If you are chosen for an interview, you will need to have access to a video-enabled computer or smartphone with strong Internet access to take part in this process.